hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Namespace Config**

 The `namespaces.predefined` objects will get these new sub-keys:
-* `remoteName` is the namespace name to be sent in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the value of `name`)
 * `defaultKey` is a blockchain key used to sign transactions when none is specified (in multi-party mode, defaults to the org key)
 * `plugins` is an array of plugin names to be activated for this namespace (defaults to all available plugins if omitted)
 * `multiparty.enabled` controls if multi-party mode is enabled (defaults to true if an org key or org name is defined on this namespace _or_ in the deprecated `org` section at the root)
+* `multiparty.networkNamespace` is the namespace name to be sent in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the namespace `name`)
 * `multiparty.org` is the root org identity for this multi-party namespace (containing `name`, `description`, and `key`)
 * `multiparty.node` is the local node identity for this multi-party namespace (containing `name` and